wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getmerkleproof.md

 ---
-title: ont:getmerkleproof \[POST\]
+title: getmerkleproof - Ontology
-description: Fetches the merkle proof for a transaction using given transaction hash.
+description: Example code for the getmerkleproof json-rpc method. Сomplete guide on how to use getmerkleproof json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters